standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Value:        concept from OSACurrentStatusVS
 ```

-Here we specify the entity called `ObstructiveSleepApneaDisorder` containing two properties to define the disorder code and current status.
-Both properties have been defined as concepts which  reference value sets that need to be defined.
-Again, don't be concerned that this seems to replicate the elements of FHIR Condition; many logical models will have elements with no analogy in FHIR.
+Here we specify the entity called `ObstructiveSleepApneaDisorder` containing two properties, the disorder code and current status.
+Both properties are defined as concepts that reference value sets (yet to be defined).
+If you are familiar with the FHIR Condition resource you will notice that the elements in your model replicate two Condition elements.
+At a later point in this tutorial, the elements will be mapped to FHIR resource elements.

 ### Creating Custom Value Sets

-Create a new file called **`myExample-vs.txt`** underneath the `myExampleC6` directory.
+We now need to define the value sets, OSADisorderVS and OSACurrentStatusVS.

-Add the CIMPL value set header information below:
+Create a new file called **`myExample-vs.txt`** underneath the `myExampleC6` directory, and add the CIMPL value set header information below:

 ```
 Grammar:    ValueSet 5.1